openvenues/libpostal/README.md

 tokens are non-entities, and a system that simply predicted non-entity for every token would actually do fairly well in terms of accuracy).
 That is not the case for address parsing.
-Every token has a label and there are millions of examples of each class in the training data, so accuracy
+Every token has a label and there are millions of examples of each class in the training data, so accuracy is preferable as it's a clean, simple and intuitive measure of performance.

-We prefer to evaluate on full parses (at the sentence level in NER nomenclature), so that means that 98.9% of the time, the address parser gets every single token in the address correct, which is quite good performance.
+Here we use full parse accuracy, meaning we only give the parser a "point" in the numerator if it gets every single token in the address correct.
+That should be a better measure than simply looking at whether each token was correct.

 Improving the address parser
 ----------------------------

+Though the current parser is quite good for most standard addresses, there is still room for improvement, particularly in making sure the training data we use is as close as possible to addresses in the wild.
 There are four primary ways the address parser can be improved even further (in order of difficulty):

 1. Contribute addresses to OSM.
 Anything with an addr:housenumber tag will be incorporated automatically into the parser next time it's trained.